MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-catalog.md

             <div class="cardPadding">
                 <div class="card">
                     <div class="cardText">
-                        <h3>Alfresco</h3>
+                        <h3>Amazon RDS</h3>
                         <p>by <a href="https://www.bainsight.com/indexing-connectors/">BA Insight</a></p>
-                        <p>The Alfresco Connector supports both full and incremental crawls.
-Incremental crawls extract only content which has changed since the last crawl.</p>
+                        <p>The Amazon RDS Connector honors the security of the source database and provides both full and incremental crawls so that users have the latest information available to them at all times.</p>
-                        <p><a href="https://www.bainsight.com/connectors/alfresco-connector-sharepoint-azure-elasticsearch/">More details</a></p>
+                        <p><a href="https://www.bainsight.com/connectors/amazon-rds-connector-sharepoint-azure-elasticsearch/">More details</a></p>
                     </div>
                 </div>
             </div>